2018 Copa Libertadores finals: Teams

 For the third time, two teams from the same country faced each other in the final, after Brazilian teams met in the 2005 and 2006 finals.
 It was the first all-Argentine final of the Copa Libertadores, as well as the first final to feature two teams from the same city.

-The 2018 finals marked the first time that the Superclásico was contested in the Copa Libertadores final (or any final of an international competition), and the third time that the two clubs have met in a final, after the 1976 Nacional championship final and the 2017 Supercopa Argentina.
+The 2018 finals marked the first time that the Superclásico was contested in the Copa Libertadores final (or any final of an international competition), and the third time that the two clubs met in a final, after the 1976 Nacional championship final and the 2017 Supercopa Argentina.

-Their most recent meeting in the Copa Libertadores had been in the 2015 round of 16, where Boca Juniors were disqualified and the tie awarded to River Plate, after River Plate players were attacked in la Bombonera stadium with pepper spray by Boca Juniors fans as they emerged for the second half of the second leg, with River leading on aggregate 1–0.
+River Plate had qualified for the tournament as runners-up of the 2016–17 Argentine Primera División and as champions of the 2016–17 Copa Argentina, their third national cup title, marking the club's 34th participation in the Copa Libertadores.
+Boca Juniors had entered as reigning champions of the 2016–17 Argentine Primera División, their 32nd domestic title, their 27th Copa Libertadores appearance overall.

 Venues

 La Bombonera and Estadio Monumental, original venues for the series.
 The second leg was moved and hosted at the Santiago Bernabéu Stadium in Madrid, Spain.

+La Bombonera, Boca Juniors' home ground, had a capacity of 54,525 at the time of the first leg.
+The Estadio Monumental, the originally scheduled venue for the second leg, held 66,266 spectators, while the Santiago Bernabéu, the eventual venue for the rearranged second leg, had a capacity of 81,044.

 Road to the final

-Note: In all results below, the score of the finalist is given first (H: home; A: away).